MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/imp-lifecycle/onboard.md

 ## Microsoft 365 Admin Center

-After your organiation has purchased a subscription to Finance and Operations, it is activated on your organization's tenant by the Tenant Administrator who must complete the following steps:
+After your organiation has purchased a subscription to Finance and Operations, it must be activated on your organization's Azure Active Directory (AAD) tenant by your Tenant Administrator, who completes the following steps:
 1. Open an Inprivate/Incognito browser session and navigate to the [Microsoft 365 Admin Center](https://admin.microsoft.com/)
 2. Login with the Tenant Administrator credentials.
 3. Navigate to Billing > Subscriptions and confirm that there is an active **Dynamics 365 Unified Operations** subscription. **Note** that if you do not see a subscription, consult with your Licensing Partner to confirm the status of the subscription transaction as well as the tenant for the subscription.
-By default, all Microsoft Online Services should be running on the same Azure Active Directory (AAD) tenant.
+By default, all Microsoft Online Services should be running on the same AAD tenant.
 4. If there is an active **Dynamics 365 Unified Operations** subscription displayed, you may proceed to the next step by logging in to LCS to trigger the Implementation Project creation flow.
 5. Open another private browser tab and naviate to [Lifecycle Services](https://lcs.dynamics.com).
 Click **Login** to access LCS with your current Tenant Admin credentials.
 6. Accept and confirm any other prompts displayed to complete the Implementation Project provisioning.
 7. The Tenant Administrator is assigned the Project Owner to the provisioned Implementation Project.
-As a final step, the Tenant Administrator must add additional organization and/or partner team members who will be participating in the Dynamics 365 Finance and Operations implementation project.
+As a final step, the Tenant Administrator must add additional organization and/or partner team members who will be participating in the Dynamics 365 Finance and Operations implementation.
 This is perfomed in LCS Project User Management, selected from the LCS Implementation Project menu:

    ![LCS Project User Management](./media/LCSProjectUsersMenu.PNG)